isabelle-prover/mirror-afp-devel/doc/editors/new-entry-checkin.md

 *Contents* We rarely reject submissions because of the contents, but it does happen.
 Possible reasons: triviality and duplication.

-If in doubt, submissions can be discussed on the mailing list <afp-submit>.
+If in doubt, submissions can be discussed on the mailing list [afp-submit].

+[afp-submit]: mailto:afp-submit@in.tum.de